 Glass Easter Jars with Bunny Ears are the cutest thing to make this Easter.

-I used my favorite jam jars (we go through a lot of jam in our house so I collected a bunch) and painted some mini clay pots to look like they have a natural patina.
+I used my favorite jam jars and painted some mini clay pots to look like they have a natural patina.

-I also added some adorable miniature bunny toys with moss in the jars.
+I also added some adorable miniature bunny toys with green moss in the jars.

 - spanish moss

 - small colored Easter eggs on wire, like faux flowers or just mini Easter eggs

 - sheet moss

 - floral and polka dot ribbon

 - Mix 1 teaspoon (or 1 part) Fresco with 2 teaspoon (or 2 parts if making a lot) of Fusion Mineral paint.
 Mix together keeping it a bit lumpy.